What is Grant-in-Aid?

 The Alaska State Museum awards grants to Alaska museums and museum-related organizations, such as historical societies or support groups, for projects that improve the quality of museum services and operations within the state.
 The grants are awarded on a competitive basis once a year.

 Contingent upon funding by the Legislature, the Alaska State Museums will award grants to Alaska museums and museum-related agencies for projects scheduled to take place between July 1 and June 30 of the following year.
-Museums may apply for a regular grant of up to $10,000, a mini-grant of up to $2,000, or the internship program.
+Museums may apply for a regular grant of up to $10,000 or a mini-grant of up to $2,000.
 You can only apply for one of these programs per year.
 Each grant has a separate application form.

 Once started, these applications must be completed.
 We strongly encourage you to download and fill out the narrative and project budget templates so you can copy and paste them into the Online application.